 Nikola is a researcher at the Technical University of Denmark, Department for Wind Energy.
 His range of responsibilities cover instrumentation development and metrology, data management, and data science.
 Since 2010 he has been working in the domain of optical remote sensing of the wind.
 Nikola led the development, establishment and application of the long-range WindScanner system, a mobile infrastructure for atmospheric and wind energy research.
 Since 2017 Nikola has a leading role in applying FAIR principles in the wind energy domain.
 He is representing DTU Wind Energy in various national and international data forums.

-"I have been working in the field of data management since the 1980's.
-During this time I have had the pleasure of working in a number of fields including astronomy, remote sensing, meteorology, climatology and particle physics.
-I have also been involved in European projects related to RDM including EUDAT and am currently engaged with the European Open Science Cloud Initiative.
-My main interests lie around metadata standards and ontologies, long term data and information preservation, and provenance as key for the exploitation of todays results by researchers in the future, and essential to building trust in data."
+Shaun de Witt has been working in the field of data management since the 1980's.
+During this time he had the pleasure of working in a number of fields including astronomy, remote sensing, meteorology, climatology and particle physics.
+He has also been involved in European projects related to RDM including EUDAT and he is currently engaged with the European Open Science Cloud Initiative.
+His main interests lie around metadata standards and ontologies, long term data and information preservation, and provenance as key for the exploitation of todays results by researchers in the future, and essential to building trust in data.

 One of the RDA EU Ambassador programme objectives is to provide discipline or topic focused resources that the various Ambassadors, thanks to their expertise have developed to support awareness raising around and uptake of the RDA activities and outputs: